These are the best mesh Wi-Fi routers you can buy

-Eero made one of the first consumer mesh Wi-Fi systems and the company keeps making them better with each revision.
-The current generation has the best blend of advanced networking features and "placeability" of any system available thanks to the small size of the Eero Beacon.
+Eero made one of the first consumer mesh Wi-Fi systems, and the company keeps making them better with each revision.
+The current third generation Eero has the best blend of advanced networking features of any system available, thanks to the small size and compatibility with previous Eeros.
+It's also compatible with the Wi-Fi 6 Eero systems if you think you might upgrade to Wi-Fi 6 in the future.

-Eero uses a true tri-band mesh network to make sure the signal between every beacon and the devices attached is fast and routed in the most efficient way.
-A dedicated communication band between units keeps the traffic flowing and you'll enjoy lower latency and the fastest connection possible.
-And it's all done using small, easy to place beacons connected to a slightly larger base that connects to your cable modem.
+Eero isn't trying to be the fastest router.
+Instead, its primary goal is to offer a solid and reliable connection.
+The speeds will be fast enough for all browsing and streaming to most people, including 4K content.
+There are also two Ethernet ports on each unit if you need them.

+If you need a bit more speed, you can go and step up and start with the faster Eero Pro or Eero 6.
+The best part is that all Eeros are compatible, so you can focus on speed where you need it and keep things compact where you don't need as much.

 Pros:

-- Beacons are small and easy to place
+- Small and easy to place

 - Great Android and iOS app